 Four months later, we were sitting in a hospital room waiting to find out which hospital would be able to accept me for immediate treatment of Acute Promyelotic Leukemia.
 I had 24 hours left to live before I would likely experience a brain hemorrhage that would kill me because I didn’t have enough clotting agents in my blood to stop the bleeding.
 I was terrified.
 My first thought was, ‘People don’t come back from leukemia’.
 I was terrified for my daughters futures.
 What losing me when our kids were so young would do to our family.
 I couldn’t even hug my kids before I left for treatment.
 Marvin was with me in the hospital within an hour of me calling, in a panic and providing very vague details.
 I knew that he could choose to walk out the door at that very moment.
 We are after all in our mid-thirties and there is so much more life to live.
 He shouldn’t have to deal with a sick girlfriend.
 I may not even have blamed him if he had.
 But he didn’t.
 He stayed.

 Marvin and I cuddled together in my hospital bed that night after the rush of nurses, doctors, IVs and mountains of pills.
 I remember very distinctly the epiphany that, in the grand scheme of life, none of the ‘issues’ we needed to work out were really that big a deal.
-If I died in that hospital bed and any of those issues been resolved, would it make a difference in the end?
+If I died in that hospital bed and any of those issues had not been resolved, would it make a difference in the end?
 No, it wouldn’t have made a difference at all.
 And what’s more, if Marvin and I had split as a result of those issues, would it have been worth the loss?
 Prior to getting sick, my pride would have said ‘Yes, I warned him…’.
 In reality, it would have been a devastating tragedy.
 None of the issues we were so stuck on were insurmountable.
 In fact, they should never have been the catalyst for whether I chose to marry him in the first place.
 What it came down to was whether we were equally willing to put in the effort to work on the issues that existed and all of the other issues that would arise through the course of our lives.
 It became crystal clear that issues would always come up and all that mattered was how we tackled them together.
 I said to him,

 ‘I’m ready now’,